EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Expected-Max Q-Learning

+With the importance of a good behavior estimates accentuated in our proposed method, we pay closer attention to the choice of generative model used for representing $\mu$.
 Past works \citep{fujimoto2018off, kumar2019stabilizing, wu2019behavior} have typically used Variational Auto-Encoders (VAEs) \citep{kingma2013auto,rezende2014stochastic} to represent the behavior distribution $\muas$.
 Unfortunately, after training the aggregate posterior $q_{\textnormal{agg}}(z) := \mathds{E}_x[q(z|x)]$ of a VAE does not typically align well with its prior, making it challenging to sample from in a manner that effectively covers the distribution it was trained on\footnote{past works typically clip the range of the latent variable $z$ and adjust the weighting of the KL term in the evidence lower-bound to ameliorate the situation}.
 We opt for using an autoregressive architecture based on MADE \citep{germain2015made} as it allows for representing more expressive distributions and enables more accurate sampling.
 Inspired by recent works \citep{metz2017discrete, van2020q}, our generative model architecture also makes use of discretization in each action dimension.
 Full details can be found in Appendix \ref{ap:autoregressive}.